alchui/alchui/README.md

 - Basic Skills: Automation, Web Development (ex.
 Frontend and Backend, APIs), Software Development (ex.
 Plugins and Features)
 - Learning: Blogging, Blockchain Technology, Machine Learning
-- Real Major: Computer Programming Engineering
+- Major: Computer Programming Engineering
 - Goals: Contribute to make the World a better place (regardless of how minor the effect could be（￣▽￣) )
    - Contribution to Open Source
 - ⚡ Fun fact: I am a vegetarian! (vegetarian && !egg)